 555 Newark Granville Rd, Granville, OH 43023

 This classic course is one of the most interesting public tracks in the entire state thanks to famed course architect Donald Ross.
 The course utilizes the hilly terrain beautifully, carving out immaculate holes in one of the most beautiful areas of Ohio.
-It’s challenging from the tips, but they offer 4 different tee boxes on each hole to ensure every person of every skill level enjoys their time.
+It’s well manicured, even in the dog days of summer.
+Denison is a pleasant challenge from any of their 4 tee boxes, but the tips are sure to reward good play and punish bad shots.
+You won’t luck into a good score here!

 The details: 18 Holes – Par 71 – 6,559 yard layout